Guide to process improvement tools

 Will you be doing value stream mapping and then proceeding with A3 and 5S?
 Selecting the right process improvement tools to your organisation is critical.

-This article on process improvement tools is divided into these four areas.
-For each area, we’ll cover why you need to consider it and give you an overview of the most widely used tools and where you can find more in-depth reading.
+For each area, we’ll cover why you need to consider it and give you an overview of the best tools and links to free tools, templates and further reading.

 Your process improvement efforts must contribute to your organisation’s overall strategy.
 If it is a top priority to increase customer satisfaction, then measure your process improvement initiatives on how they contribute to this.
-This will explain how.
+Policy deployment, or Hoshin Kanri, can clarify how the two are connected.

 Some use an “X-matrix” to track what is being attempted versus what is being achieved.

-Once you agree on how your process improvement effort connects with your strategy and what successful improvement outcomes will be then it is about selecting the right projects to start.
+Once you agree on how your process improvement effort connects with your strategy and what successful improvement outcomes will be then it is about selecting the right process to start with.
 For this, there are three main project selection methods.

 Use them together as a team or let each key stakeholder do their own scoring as a basis for discussion.